JuliaAstro/LombScargle.jl/README.md

   `times`)
 * `frequency`: the frequency at which to calculate the model

-Optional arguments are:
+The optional arguments are:

 * `errors`: the vector of uncertainties of the signal.
-If provided, it must have the same length as `signal` and `times`, and be the third argument
+If provided, it must have the same length as `signal` and `times`, and be the third argument.
+Like for `lombscargle`, if the signal has uncertainties, the `signal` vector can also be a vector of `Measurement` objects, and this argument should be omitted
 * `times_fit`: the vector of times at which the model will be calculated.
 It defaults to `times`.
 If provided, it must come after `frequency`